SyedSharuk16/Chimoney-Laravel-SDK-Documentation/README.md

 ## Troubleshooting Tips

 - **Invalid API Key:** Ensure the `CHIMONEY_API_KEY` in your `.env` file is correct.
 - **Configuration Not Found:** Run `php artisan config:cache` to clear and refresh the configuration cache.

+  **Potential Issues with Cached Configurations:**
+  - If changes to your `.env` file or configuration files are not taking effect, the cached configuration may be outdated.
+  - Running `php artisan config:cache` will overwrite the cache with the latest configuration.
+  - To fully clear cached configurations, use:
+    ```bash
+    php artisan config:clear
+    ```
+    This will ensure Laravel reloads configurations from scratch.

 - **Network Errors:** Verify your internet connection and the `CHIMONEY_BASE_URL`.

-For further assistance, refer to the [official documentation](https://chimoney.io/docs) or contact support!
+For further assistance, refer to the [official documentation](https://chimoney.io/docs) or contact support.

 ---

-Happy coding with Chimoney Laravel SDK!!
+Happy coding with Chimoney Laravel SDK!